Geodefi/geonius/readme.md

 # Geonius

-Geonius is a deamonic python script that allows Node Operators to automate their operations on geodefi Operator Marketplace
+Geonius is a multi**daemon**tional daemonic python script that allows Node Operators to automate their operations on geodefi Operator Marketplace

 - [Geonius](#geonius)
   - [Validator Creation Explained](#validator-creation-explained)